InkaEnFu/StockMonitor/doc/DOCUMENTATION_EN.md

 **Functional Requirements (FR)**

-FR1: The application must periodically download real stock prices for AAPL and TSLA.
+FR1: The application must periodically download real stock prices for all tickers entered by the user at startup.

 FR2: The application must store current prices in shared state.